Hotel garni Donauhof

 Wachau’s history goes back many years – as is proven by the Venus of Willendorf, 25,000 years old.
 The Romans brought viniculture to Wachau, and even today archaeological finds can be discovered from that period.
 The earliest settlements were in the so-called “Thal Wachau” (first mentioned in 850), containing Weissenkirchen, Joching, Wösendorf and St. Michael.
 The important cultural monuments Stift (religious foundation) Melk and Stift Göttweig are the focal points of the World Cutural Heritage region Wachau.
 Wachau was awarded the title World Cultural Heritage by UNESCO in 2000.
 The National Geographic Traveler Magazine elected Wachau the “Best Historic Place” in 2009.

 Weissenkirchen in der Wachau

-The holiday resort Weissenkirchen in der Wachau is the ideal starting place for culinary, sportive and cultural excursions in Wachau.
+The charming village Weissenkirchen in der Wachau is the ideal starting place for culinary, sportive and cultural excursions in Wachau.
 Wachau’s highlights like Dürnstein, Stift Melk, Stift Göttweig or Krems are just a few minutes by car from Weissenkirchen.
 Weissenkirchen is Wachau’s largest wine growing community; the Riesling grape has its origin here.
 This place, having retained its naturalness, is picturesquely situated, nestling among vineyards inviting hikers and bikers, who will enjoy themselves as the Danube Bike Trail leads right through Weissenkirchen.
 Each holiday type will find the ideal accommodations, and the gastronomic range in Weissenkirchen in Wachau reaches from rustic wine taverns to typical local inns to gourmet restaurants.